lyuwenhan/minecraft-java-edition-mods/README.md

 # Minecraft: Java Edition Mods

-A collection of mods for Minecraft: Java Edition.
+A collection of Fabric mods for Minecraft: Java Edition.

 ## Translations

 Translations are welcome.
 Please open an issue or submit a pull request.

+## License

+MIT